tinygo-org/tinygo-site/content/docs/guides/driver-design.md

 ## Miscellaneous tips
 ### Consolidate I/O into as few dynamic calls as possible

-Consider the code below, it does some configuration over an SPI bus and a pin which apparently selects if spi bytes are data or commands.
+Consider the code below, it does some configuration over an SPI bus and a pin which apparently selects if SPI bytes are data or commands.
 ```go
 func (d *Device) Configure(cfg Config) {
     d.Command(CONFIG_BYTE)